salt-die/batgrl/README.md

     Pong().run()
 ```

 This should show just a blank terminal.
 To exit, press `escape`.
-Let's add a green play field:
+We can create a green play field
+by adding a new widget with a background color pair with green background. (`ColorPairs` include a foreground color and a background color.
+In this case the foreground color is not used.)

 ```py
 from nurses_2.app import App